biradarrafeek/Music-Store-using-SQL/README.md

 ## Project Overview:
-✓ Designed and implemented a robust database structure to support a musicrelated business intelligence system.
+**✓** Designed and implemented a robust database structure to support a music-related business intelligence system.
 The project involved structuring data to enable effective analysis of customer behaviours, top-selling artists, and revenue trends across regions.
 ## Project Steps: